1st Reading – Malachi 3:19-20a

 Paul counsels harsh treatment of such people.
 If they are unwilling to discipline themselves, then it is the responsibility of the community to discipline them.
 The community is told to withhold food from them.
-The community should no longer allow them to live off its generosity, because that generosity is then misplaced.
+The community should no longer allow them to live off their generosity because that generosity is then misplaced.
 Paul insists that if people want to eat, they must work like everyone else, offering himself as an example in this regard.

 “This we must also keep in mind – that he who labors ought to perform his task not for the purpose of ministering to his own needs but that he may accomplish the Lord’s command, ‘I was hungry and you gave me to eat’ (Matthew 25:35), and so on.
-To be concerned for oneself is strictly forbidden by the Lord in the words, ‘Be not concerned for your life, what you shall eat, nor for y9our body, what you shall put on,’ and he adds ‘for the heathens ask after all these things’ (Matthew 6:25, 32).
+To be concerned for oneself is strictly forbidden by the Lord in the words, ‘Be not concerned for your life, what you shall eat, nor for your body, what you shall put on,’ and he adds ‘for the heathens ask after all these things’ (Matthew 6:25, 32).
 Everyone, therefore, in doing his work, should place before himself the aim of service to the needy and not his own satisfaction.
 Thus, he will escape the charge of self-love and receive the blessing for fraternal charity from the Lord, who said, ‘As long as you did it to one of these, the least of my brothers, you did it to me’ Matthew 25:40).
 Nor should anyone think that the apostle is at variance with our rule when he says, ‘that working they would eat their own bread.’
 This is addressed to the unruly and indolent, and means that it is better for each person to minister to himself at least and not be a burden to others than to live in idleness.”
-[Saint Basil the Great (after A.D.
-370), Rules Treated at Length Q,42,R]
+[Saint Basil the Great (after 370 AD), Rules Treated at Length Q,42,R]

 Gospel – Luke 21:5-19